Hierosoft/DeepFileFind-cs/README.md

 * (2017-04-15) Save content string and name to settings

 ## Known Issues
+* Sort again at end of search
 * Add wildcard notation
 * Fix flicker on list when each file is found
-* Implement content search
-* Add sorting by any column (sort again at end of search)
 * Warn&confirm if results would be every file in folder
-* Add created date range
 * Search within zip files optionally
 * Search content of zipped XML files (*.*x office files, and iWork(R) files)